Probabilistic neural operators for functional uncertainty quantification: Numerical experiments

 \subsection{Baseline models}

+As a basic comparison and a sanity check, we use a deterministic neural operator (DET), where uncertainty is not directly accounted for.
+Here, the predictive distribution is a degenerate Dirac distribution with

-We compare our method to different baselines, adapted to the task of operator learning. \citet{pmlr-v48-gal16} show that a neural network with dropout before each layer is mathematically equivalent to a variational approximation of a Gaussian process.
-This leads to a simple and efficient way of creating a predictive distribution, known as MCDropout (MCD).
+i.e. the predictive are all a constant value independent of $m$.
+In addition, we compare our method to different uncertainty quantification methods, adapted to the task of operator learning. \citet{pmlr-v48-gal16} show that a neural network with dropout before each layer is mathematically equivalent to a variational approximation of a Gaussian process.
+This leads to a simple and efficient way of creating a predictive distribution, known as MCDropout (MCD), which has been extended to neural operators by \cite{ma_calibrated_2024}.
 In our setting, the predictive distribution for a fixed input $a$ is given as where $\bm z_m$ is the random dropout mask and $\mathcal{G}_\theta^*$ denotes the trained neural operator.
 As opposed to the PNO, the MCDropout model is trained on the $L^p$ loss and no uncertainty information is used in the training process.

-\citet{weber2024uncertainty} propose to utilize the Laplace approximation (LA) for FNOs, which is based on building a second-order approximation of the weights around the maximum a posteriori (MAP) estimate $\theta_\text{MAP}$.
+\citet{weber2024uncertainty, magnani_linearization_2024} propose to utilize the Laplace approximation (LA) for FNOs, which is based on building a second-order approximation of the weights around the maximum a posteriori (MAP) estimate $\theta_\text{MAP}$.
 By assuming a Gaussian weight prior, the weight-space uncertainty of the LA is given by

 where $\mathcal{C}=\{ (a_n, u_n) \}_{n=1}^N$.
 By sampling from this Gaussian we obtain the predictive distribution $P_\theta^M$.
 We utilize a last-layer Laplace approximation, which leads to an analytically available Gaussian predictive distribution in function space.
 Since the Laplace approximation is built around the MAP estimate, it also does not utilize uncertainty information during the training process.